CS 351: Design of Large Programs

 Week 3

-- If you had troubles with project 1 (mostly related to git and/or the jar files), I'm okay if you have few stray commits this week as you're able to get help in lab.
+- If you had troubles with project 1 (mostly related to git and/or the jar files), I'm okay if you have few stray commits this week as you're able to get help in lab and/or office hours.

 You will not be able to do the peer review assignment unless you submit a design before the deadline!